Accounting for Intra-group Transactions in Separate Financial Statements

 Equity$50k

-Disclosures of related party transactions are related party relationships are covered in IAS 24 Related Party Disclosures.
+Disclosure of related party transactions and relationships are addressed in IAS 24.

 The information provided on this website is for general information and educational purposes only and should not be used as a substitute for professional advice.
 Use at your own risk.
 Excerpts from IFRS Standards come from the Official Journal of the European Union (© European Union, https://eur-lex.europa.eu).
 You can access full versions of IFRS Standards at shop.ifrs.org.
 IFRScommunity.com is an independent website and it is not affiliated with, endorsed by, or in any other way associated with the IFRS Foundation.
 For official information concerning IFRS Standards, visit IFRS.org.